Case Study: Company Director/Owner

 With the agreed plan put into action, George and Mary were able to not only maintain the family’s current lifestyle but also cover the cost of private school education.

-George remarked that he had gained significant peace of mind from this new financial plan partly from knowing that he and the family were protected in the event of illness and partly knowing that projected post-retirement living expenses would be met.
+George remarked that he had gained significant peace of mind from this new financial plan partly from knowing that he and the family were protected in the event of illness, and having assurance that projected post-retirement living expenses would be met, helped him sleep better and look forward to the future.

 Both he and Mary were also delighted to find that after performing cashflow projections, he would be able to retire at age 62 and still achieve the above life goals, with cashflow sufficient to meet living expenses to mortality age 95.